verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Plugins

 Is the location of the plugin directory.
+Is the location of the plugin directory.
 Useful for Docker/Kubernetes-based deployments.

 ```yaml
 plugins: ./plugins